 organ pipes, the 1-foot register

 In addition to the idea of polyphonic layering, there were two further basic assumptions: On the one hand, the flute spectrum should be expanded upwards and downwards (also beyond piccolo or bass flute).
 For the height I bought used organ pipes, the 1-foot register of a no longer existing organ, which - depending on age - reaches the ultrasonic limit (highest tone f6, approx. 11KHz).
 For the depth I got bottles (lowest tone CIS, approx. 69Hz).
 So a total of 7 1/2 octaves - that's more than a symphony orchestra.
-And then the other basic assumption: I wanted to use a method that was also unfamiliar to me: this time not to compose first and then record the whole thing, but to compose through recording, to create something "al fresco", so to speak, and to missuse Erik as my brush for the image to be produced.
+And then the other basic assumption: I wanted to use a method that was also unfamiliar to me: this time not to compose first and then record the whole thing, but to compose through recording, to create something "al fresco", so to speak, and to missuse Erik as my brush for the image to be painted.
 "Al fresco" is the metaphor for the non-notating creation, which no longer splits the creation into notation on the one hand and execution on the other.
 It is the term for the act of defining in the moment of realisation.

 Then a recording environment had to be created.
 It was clear that a conventional recording studio would not be available for a period of several weeks - it wasn't supposed to be a 3-minute song.
 I also wanted to be independent and be able to decide freely whether we would work overtime today and cancel tomorrow after an hour.
 What we needed was a "home office studio", so to speak.
 This is where the Academy of the Arts came into play: Gregorio Karman, head of the academy's electronic studio, lent us 2 Neumann microphones and a professional interface.
 Then I built an improvised recording chamber in my studio and wired everything up.